peteroupc/peteroupc.github.io/bernapprox.md

 Then the $n$-th _Taylor polynomial_ centered at 0 ($Q_{f,n}$) is within $\epsilon$ of $f$.

-Items 2 and 3 above are not needed to find a polynomial within $\epsilon$ of $f$, but they _are_ needed to ensure the Taylor polynomial's Bernstein coefficients will lie in the closed unit interval, as described after the note.
+Points 2 and 3, given earlier, are not needed to find a polynomial within $\epsilon$ of $f$, but they _are_ needed to ensure the Taylor polynomial's Bernstein coefficients will lie in the closed unit interval, as described after the note.

 > **Note:** If $f(\lambda)$ can be rewritten as a _power series_, namely $f(\lambda) = c_0 \lambda^0 + c_1 \lambda^1 + ... + c_i \lambda^i + ...$ whenever $0\le\lambda\le 1$ (so that $f$ has a continuous $k$-th derivative for every $k$), and if the power series coefficients $c_i$&mdash;
 >